 2.)
 The COVID 19 Dashboard is also located on the main page of the website.
-The COVID 19 Dashboard details quarantine and isolation information, vaccine information, COVID 19 testing protocols, weekly COVID cases and much more.
+The COVID 19 Dashboard details quarantine and isolation information, vaccine information, COVID 19 testing protocols and much more.

 3.)
 Schools will provide communication as detailed in the "COVID 19 Safety Protocols" guidance to any student needing to isolate or quarantine.